MicrosoftDocs/Viva/Viva/engage/benchmarking.md

 - Assign additional [_leaders_](/viva/engage/leadership-identification).
 Content posted by leaders tends to have higher engagement.

-- Create posts about campaigns on your storyline to boost engagement.
+- Create posts about [campaigns](https://support.microsoft.com/en-us/topic/campaigns-in-viva-engage-d7b05128-f80b-4c16-b561-3ddce518eb14) on your [storyline](https://support.microsoft.com/en-us/topic/storyline-in-viva-engage-cba3c38e-77c6-4ee6-9d5d-6c20522b1fa0) to boost engagement.

 - Create posts about popular themes on your storyline to boost engagement.

 - Manage your campaigns to increase employee engagement.

-- Encourage your leaders to post and interact with content.
+- Encourage leaders to post and interact with content.

 ### Optimize engagement in your audience